ocaml-multicore/awesome-multicore-ocaml/README.md

 Repository: https://github.com/ocaml-multicore/eio

 Eio implements an effects-based direct-style IO stack for multicore OCaml.
 It supports multiple backends including a performant [io-uring](https://unixism.net/loti/what_is_io_uring.html) one and a portable [libuv](http://docs.libuv.org/en/v1.x/) backend.
+A [0.1 release](https://github.com/ocaml/opam-repository/pull/20695) is now available from opam-repository.

 ### Domainslib